Pratham16112002/Markdown-notes/Personal Home/Vocab.md

     - conspicous &larr; very noticeable or attention drawing.
     - cursory &larr; quick (casual,passing).
-    - daunting &larr; making you feel slightly frightened or worried about your ability to ahieve something (intimidating).
+    - daunting &larr; making you feel slightly frightened or worried about your ability to achieve something (intimidating).
     - deify &larr; to make someone or something into a god.
     - didactic &larr; convey something to someone which often has a moral or some eduction (instructive, educational)